Tomer-Barak/garden-humidity-monitor/README.md

 ### Web Dashboard

 The responsive web interface provides real-time monitoring capabilities and historical data visualization through interactive charts.
 Features include device and sensor filtering, multi-sensor comparison views, and mobile-optimized design patterns.

+### Garden Memory Book

+The Garden Memory Book is a collaborative journaling feature that enables family members and gardeners to document their observations, discoveries, and gardening experiences.
+This feature transforms the monitoring system from a purely technical tool into a shared family garden diary.

+#### Key Features

+- **Collaborative Journaling**: Multiple family members can contribute memories and observations
+- **Rich Text Support**: Full emoji support with an organized emoji picker featuring 90+ garden-related emojis
+- **Persistent Storage**: All memories are stored in the database and persist across sessions
+- **Multi-Language Support**: Hebrew/RTL text support with automatic text direction detection
+- **Real-Time Sync**: Cross-tab communication ensures all open instances stay synchronized
+- **Dual Interface**:
+  - **Dashboard Memory Card**: Quick view of the latest memory with easy access to write new ones
+  - **Dedicated Memory Book**: Full browsing experience with all historical memories

+#### Use Cases

+The Memory Book bridges the gap between technical data and human experience:

+- **Seasonal Observations**: "🌱 First tomato sprouts appeared today!
+Humidity levels have been perfect at 65% 📊"
+- **Problem Tracking**: "🐛 Found aphids on the roses 😰 Applied organic spray 🧴 - let's monitor if humidity changes help"
+- **Success Stories**: "🎉 First harvest of the season! 🥕🥬 The consistent moisture monitoring really paid off 👍"
+- **Family Collaboration**: "👨‍🌾 Dad: Watered the garden this morning 💧" / "👩‍🌾 Mom: Plants look much happier now! 😊"
+- **Learning Documentation**: "🤔 Noticed humidity drops quickly on sunny days ☀️ - might need automatic watering system"

+#### Technical Implementation

+- **Database Storage**: Memories are stored with user names, timestamps, and full text content
+- **Cross-Platform Sync**: localStorage-based communication keeps all browser tabs synchronized
+- **Smart Text Direction**: Automatic Hebrew text detection with manual RTL/LTR toggle
+- **User Persistence**: Browser remembers user names for quick future entries
+- **Responsive Design**: Optimized for both desktop and mobile devices

+This feature transforms raw sensor data into meaningful family memories, creating a comprehensive record of gardening experiences that combines technical insights with human observations.

 ## Installation and Configuration